Xavin: History

 When Xavin journeys to Earth to find Karolina Dean, they reveal to Karolina that their parents had one more large secret.
 The Deans had been exiled from their planet Majesdane for criminal activities.
 They traveled to Earth where they encountered Xavin's father, Prince De'zean of the Skrulls, who was going to rule the planet.
 The Deans had stopped the destruction but gave the Skrulls the location of another, more valuable planet: Majesdane.
-To prove they weren't lying, they gave Prince De'zean's child their child's hand in marriage.
+To prove they were not lying, they gave Prince De'zean's child their child's hand in marriage.
 The Deans had believed that Xavin would die in the new Skrull/Majesdanian war.
 Xavin later arrived on Earth to marry her and hopefully stop the fifteen-year war between their races.
 Xavin encountered Karolina shortly after her romantic advances were rejected by Nico Minoru.
 Xavin tried to convince Karolina to be their bride.
 He fought and pursued her, in the form of a human male.
-Karolina revealed that she is not attracted to men and doesn't want to live a lie.
-But Xavin altered their form to that of a human woman and persuaded her to leave Earth with the new female version of Xavin.
+Karolina revealed that she is not attracted to men and does not want to live a lie.
+However, Xavin altered their form to that of a human woman and persuaded her to leave Earth with her.

 During the wedding ceremony, a fight breaks out between the two races, and Xavin and Karolina barely escape before Majesdane is destroyed.
 They return to Earth, where they help rescue Molly Hayes from the New Pride.
 Xavin impersonates Nico and takes a bullet for her, distracting Geoffrey Wilder long enough for Nico to untie Molly and escape.
 Xavin survives the attack by shape-shifting their organs out of the way.

 Secret Invasion

 When the Runaways return from a trip to the past, Xavin learns they are in the most heated phase of the Skrull Invasion.
 Instead of fighting, they knock out their teammates and attempt a peaceful settlement of the war, reasoning that the Skrulls are "religious extremists".
 Their attempts at peace fail, and they're informed that the Runaways are targeted for execution.
 They urge Nico to take the rest of the team and hide, and in a last-ditch effort to halt the invasion, they flee to search for Hulkling, former Skrull King and enemy of the religious extremist Skrulls' Queen, Veranke.
 They find Hulkling injured, targeted for assassination by Veranke herself.
-By siding with Hulkling, they are branded as a traitor too.
+By siding with Hulkling, they are branded a traitor as well.